MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 ### Packaging help with the module

 The help files can be packaged with your module.
-See [Writing Help for Modules][] for details of the folder structure.
+See [Writing Help for Modules][writing] for details of the folder structure.
 You should include the list of Help files in the value of the **FileList** key in the module manifest.

 ### Creating an updateable help package